alwaysblank/rotary/README.md

 ## Warning ⚠

-Currently this project supports *only* simple US numbers—that is numbers in the format of `nnn nnn-nnnn` or `nnn-nnnn`.
+Currently, this project supports *only* simple US numbers—that is numbers in the format of `nnn nnn-nnnn` or `nnn-nnnn`.
 If you pass it something else you will probably get very strange results.

 ## Usage 💪